Ignatius Ayau Kaigama: Honors

-He was awarded honorary doctorate degrees by Godfrey Okoye University, Enugu in 2015 and Madonna University in 2016.
+He was awarded two honorary doctorate degrees in Public Administration and Human Resource Management by Godfrey Okoye University, Enugu in 2015 and Madonna University in 2016 respectively.

-He received an international award, the “Golden Doves Peace Award” from Italy in 2012 and the San Valentino Peace Award from the Diocese of Terni-Narni-Amelia in 2013, also in Italy.
-In 2014, he received the Religious Award of a Turkish Non-Governmental Organization, the UFUK Dialogue Foundation, among several other local awards.
+He received an international award, the “Golden Doves Peace Award” from Italy in 2012, as well as the San Valentino Peace Award from the Diocese of Terni-Narni-Amelia in 2013, also in Italy.
+In 2014, he received the Religious Award of a Turkish Non-Governmental Organization, the UFUK Dialogue Foundation.
+On October 11, 2022 he was a recipient of a National Award from his home country, Nigeria with the title of Officer of the Order of the Federal Republic (OFR).
+Kaigama has also received several other awards.